Player514/BachelorThesis/README.md

 ## How to Run
 (TODO)

 Important!
 Does not run on modern versions of Torch.
-Recommended Torch version = 1.2.0 Running on Cluster Code included (task files)
+Recommended Torch version = 1.2.0. <br />
+Running on Cluster Code included (task files)